oxinabox/Kaldi-Notes/tidigits/train_eval.md

 ###Lattices
 From the [Kaldi documentation]( http://kaldi.sourceforge.net/lattices.html) "A lattice is a representation of the alternative word-sequences that are "sufficiently likely" for a particular utterance."

 [This blog post](http://codingandlearning.blogspot.com.au/search/label/KWS14) gives an introduction to the Latices in Kaldi quiet well, relating them to the other FSTs.

-Kaldi outputs these during the decoding step, into However, interpretting them can be hard, because all the commandline programs for working with them use [Kaldi's special table IO](http://kaldi.sourceforge.net/io_tut.html), describing how this works in detail is beyound the scope of this introduction.
+Kaldi creates and uses these latices during the decoding step.
+However, interpretting them can be hard, because all the commandline programs for working with them use [Kaldi's special table IO](http://kaldi.sourceforge.net/io_tut.html), describing how this works in detail is beyound the scope of this introduction.
 The commandline programs in question can be found in `/kaldi-trunk/src/latbibin`